 - Organizational structure and overall product line;

 - Control with respect to ensuring that individual managers adhere to policy objectives and guidelines;

 - Record of performance measured against appropriate benchmarks; and,

 - Ability to communicate results effectively and in timely fashion.

 7.5.3 Loan Funds for Matching Purposes

-USG institutions shall be authorized to use money in student loan funds of the respective institutions for the purpose of matching funds available under federal loan programs for loans to students when terms of the gift to the institution permit such use for matching purposes (BoR Minutes, 1958-59, pp. 209-10).
+USG institutions shall administer student loan funds in accordance with federal and state regulations and private gift documents.
+USG institutions may use money in student loan funds to match funds available under federal loan programs for loans to students when terms of the gift to the institution permit such use for matching purposes.

 7.5.4 Sale of Securities

 The USG chief fiscal officer, with the approval of the Chair or Vice Chair of the Board, is authorized and empowered to sell and assign, or request payment or re-issue of any and all United States securities of any description registered on the books of the Treasury Department, or registered securities with respect to which the Treasury Department acts as the transfer agency, now or hereafter held by the Board of Regents of the University System of Georgia as executor, administrator, guardian, trustee, or in any fiduciary capacity whatsoever, and also to sell and assign any such securities which the Board of Regents is, or shall be, authorized or empowered to sell and assign as attorney for, or other representative of, the owner thereof.